 The Group applies a forward-looking expected credit loss (ECL) approach on all debt financial assets not held at FVPL.
 For debt securities at FVOCI, the ECL is based on a 12-month expected credit loss basis.
 The 12-month ECL is the portion of lifetime ECLs that results from default events on a financial instrument that are possible within 12 months after the reporting date.
-Since the Group's quoted debt instruments at FVOCI comprise solely U.S. Treasury debt securities, the Group has considered that the ECLs on these investments are insignificant.
+Since the Group's quoted debt instruments at FVOCI comprise solely U.S. Treasury debt securities, which have low credit risk.
+Consequently, the Group has considered that the ECLs on these investments are insignificant.